readthedocs/readthedocs.org/docs/development/design/privacy-levels.rst

 - Protected version:
   Users didn't want to list this version on the footer, but also not deactivate it.
 This can be solved by using the new ``hidden`` setting.
+  We can do a data migration of those versions to the new ``hidden`` setting and make them private.
 - Public version:
   User has private code, but want to make public their docs.
+  No changes required.

 Protected project (commercial)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 I can't think of a use case for protected projects,
 since they aren't listed publicly on the commercial site.

+The migration path for versions of protected projects is the same as a private project.

 Public project (commercial)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~